secretstartups/handbook/business-technology/engineering/index.html.md

 We collaborate closely with the [Infrastructure Security ("InfraSec") team](https://about.gitlab.com/handbook/engineering/security/security-engineering-and-research/infrastructure-security/) that is responsible for best practices and implementing security policies to mitigate risk.

-We also provide escalation engineering and triage support for the [Security Incident Response Team ("SIRT")](https://about.gitlab.com/handbook/engineering/security/security-operations/sirt/) and [Security RED Team](https://about.gitlab.com/handbook/engineering/security/security-operations/red-team/) when security anomalies, events, or incidents require AWS/GCP subject matter expertise.
+We also provide escalation engineering and triage support for the [Security Incident Response Team ("SIRT")](https://about.gitlab.com/handbook/engineering/security/security-operations/sirt/) and [Security Red Team](https://about.gitlab.com/handbook/engineering/security/threat-management/red-team/) when security anomalies, events, or incidents require AWS/GCP subject matter expertise.

 In FY20-Q4, we launched the Demo Systems for the Customer Success department to have a shared sandbox environment for demonstration and training class purposes.
 You can learn more on the [demo systems handbook page](https://about.gitlab.com/handbook/customer-success/demo-systems/).